kinshuk-kataria/radio-fluctuate/README.md

 ### https://radio-fluctuate-kinshuk-kataria.vercel.app/
 # Objective:

-The objective of this project is to build an automated system in which songs are accessed directly from Spotify without user authentication or invlovement of user information.
+The objective of this project is to build an automated system in which songs are accessed directly from Spotify without user authentication or  involvement of user information.

 # Project Details